Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Final Discussion

 A simple and generic methodology for designing self-enforced correct \GenLin implementations was obtained.
-Given any concurrent implementation for some \GenLin object, one can produce a self-enforced correct concurrent implementation with the same progress properties, and for the same object such that all outputs are guaranteed correct (i.e. verified), or the implementation blocks, reporting error to every new invocation.
+Given any concurrent implementation for some \GenLin object, one can produce a self-enforced correct concurrent implementation with the same progress properties such that all outputs are runtime verified, or the implementation blocks, reporting error to every new invocation.
 These implementation are able to produce a certificate of the current computation at any time, hence allowing the design of systems in a modular manner with accountable and forensic guarantees.
 We are not aware of previous concurrent implementations in the literature with such properties.
-Furthermore, a concurrent asynchronous wait-free runtime verification algorithm for linearizability can be easily obtained from any of our self-linearizable implementations.
-As far as we know, this is the first distributed runtime verification algorithm for any correctness condition that is at the same time fully asynchronous and fault-tolerant.
+As far as we know, this is the first distributed runtime verification algorithm, for any correctness condition, that is at the same time fully asynchronous and fault-tolerant.

+All together, the results show that runtime verification is possible if and only if the concurrent implementation under inspection outputs some information of its current history.
+The methodology for self-enforced correct implementations show how any \GenLin implementation can be instrumented to make it runtime verifiable.

 We believe several directions are worth to be explored.
-A natural direction is to study other correctness conditions in our interactive model, such as sequential consistency~\cite{L79} (which is impossible to verify, as argued at the end of Section~\ref{sec-impossibility}) or causal consistency~\cite{ANBKH95}, or data races in white-box concurrent implementations.
+A natural direction is to study other correctness conditions in our interactive model such as sequential consistency~\cite{L79} or causal consistency~\cite{ANBKH95}.
 Runtime verification of hyperproperties~\cite{CS10} is interesting as well.
-The main algorithmic technique used in our solutions is that of the views mechanism for sketching the current execution.
+The main algorithmic technique in our solutions is that of the views mechanism for sketching the current execution.
 In general it is interesting to explore if the mechanism helps to runtime verify other properties.
-Finally, conducting experimental evaluations are important to understand if the proposed algorithms can provide good performance in practical settings.
+In this direction, we have shown that the views mechanism allows predictive runtime verification of eventual consistency conditions such as strong eventual counters~\cite{CR25}.

+Finally, conducting experimental evaluations are important to understand if the proposed algorithms can provide good performance in practical settings. {In follow-up work~\cite{RC24}, we have improved the step complexity of $\m{A}^*$ and $\m{V}_\m{O}$ by removing the usage of snapshot objects.
+From the improved algorithms, it is derived a decoupled version of the self-enforced \GenLin implementation (in the style of $\m{D}_{\m{O}, \m{A}}$ in Section~\ref{sec-decoupled}), where, in order to produce a response, a producer executes the steps in $\m{A}$ plus only \emph{five} additional steps.
+The aim of those additional steps is capturing and storing the sketch of $\m{A}^*$.
+It is yet to be empirically tested the performance of these improved implementations.}